ufjschool/ob-s14/drafts/first/sports.md

 After a head-to-toe breakdown on each guy of their tightest and weakest spots, Greene prescribes certain exercises, movements, sets and reps to align each player's steering wheel.

-Throughout year, Greene's role changes.
+For Will, junior year he had to lose weight.

+"I was about 240 and the goal was 222. ----- more."

+TRANSITION

+Greene's role changes depending what time of year it is.
 After assessments in the pre-season, Greene said, “I am just smashing these guys physically and mentally each and every day without basically a whole lot of basketball involved."
 He meets with them in training groups made up of six groups of two players based on the goals of the players.
 During the season, once the basketball is in their hands again, Greene has to ease up, and training groups consolidate to three or four guys in a group.

 “Priority at that time is winning games, practicing and being ultra competitive on the court," Greene ----, "so I can’t do a whole lot with them during that time frame.
 If I am smashing them and killing those guys, then Coach Donovan is going to be pretty upset at me because we aren’t going to be our best come game time.”

-With the Gators undefeated for SEC conference games, Greene is ecstatic.
+With the Gators having one of the best seasons in the team's history, Greene is ecstatic.
 His positive energy is a staple for the team, though -- win or lose.

 “One way I’ve been successful is I’m very, very energetic and very passionate about what we do," he ---, "so when my guys come in to train, they tend to feed off my energy.
 When they come in, I’m ready to go right off the bat.”